KubaO/resilient-ll-parsing-py/README.md

 Another design choice is handling of error messages.
 One approach is to treat error messages as properties of the syntax tree itself, by either inferring them from the tree structure, or just storing them inline.
-Alternatively, errors can be considered to be a side-effect of the parsing process (that way, trees constructed manually during, eg, refactors, won't carry any error messages, even if they are invalid).
+Alternatively, errors can be considered to be a side effect of the parsing process (that way, trees constructed manually during, eg, refactors, won't carry any error messages, even if they are invalid).

 Here's the full set of token and tree kinds for our language L: